-Further credits include Kiss Me Kate (Les Théâtres de la Ville de Luxembourg and Théâtre du Châtelet), Madama Butterfly (LA Opera) and for Kate Bush’s tour Before the Dawn.
-Reiffenstuel’s awards include the 2015 Dora Mava Moore Award for outstanding costume design (Falstaff, Canadian Opera Company) and the 2013 Oscar della Lirica Award for achievement in costume design.
+Outside opera, credits include Twelfth Night (Young Vic), Kiss Me Kate (Les Théâtres de la Ville de Luxembourg, Graz Opera and Théâtre du Châtelet, Paris) and Kate Bush’s tour Before the Dawn.
+Reiffenstuel’s awards include the 2015 Dora Mavor Moore Award for outstanding costume design (Falstaff, Canadian Opera Company) and the 2013 Oscar della Lirica Award for achievement in costume design.